-The University of Queensland and the University of Exeter believe that the most complex global challenges - ranging from food and water security to political instability, healthy living, and digital worlds - require interdisciplinary research that spans institutions, countries and continents.
+The University of Queensland and the University of Exeter believe that the most complex global challenges require interdisciplinary research that spans institutions, countries and continents.
 To achieve true impact, the two universities have joined to create the QUEX Institute, through which our talented academic staff can work together, ensuring their distinct perspectives and expertise can bear global challenges.

-In support of this vision, the QUEX Institute is launching a new flagship Strategic Grant Scheme to provide a higher level of support for one area of shared world-leading excellence and strategic alignment and collaboration to promote a deepening partnership.
+In support of this vision, the QUEX Institute launched a flagship Strategic Grant Scheme to provide a higher level of support for one area of shared world-leading research.